networknt/light-doc/content/en/service/proxy/benchmark.md

 | Times                     | 18             | 45          | 16       |

-Compare the Dockerized petstore implementations between Light-4j and Spring Boot, you can see the diffence is getting smaller.
+Compare the Dockerized petstore implementations between Light-4j and Spring Boot; you can see the difference is getting smaller.
 This is due to the overhead Docker added to the applications.
 Although Docker offers a lot of important features, it does add overhead than running the application standalone.
-Compare with the standalone version, you can see that Light-4j throughput is dropped from 2.4 million to 1.5 million which is very significant.
-For Spring Boot, it is less impact compare beteen 9.3k to 8.2k.
+Compare with the standalone version, you can see that Light-4j throughput is dropped from 2.4 million to 1.5 million, which is very significant.
+For Spring Boot, it is less impact between 9.3k to 8.2k.

 A lot of users might ask why the latency for light-4j is reduced from 1.63ms to 0.99ms.
-It is due to the throughput is dropped from 2.4m to 1.4m so the latency is reduce.
-The Light-4j separates the IO threads and Work threads so it can use CPU up to 100%.
-When the througput is reduced, the latency will be smaller.
-Spring Boot is using Servlet engine and one thread per request so the CPU is waiting for the IO most of the time.
+It is due to the throughput is dropped from 2.4m to 1.4m, so the latency is reduced.
+The Light-4j separates the IO threads and worker threads so it can use CPU up to 100%.
+When the throughput is reduced, the latency will be smaller.
+Spring Boot is using a Servlet engine and one thread per request, so the CPU is waiting for the IO most of the time.

 | Test Case                 | Max Throughput | Avg Latency | Transfer |
 | ------------------------: | -------------: | ----------: | -------: |